fumitoh/modelx-site/_posts/2022-03-26-running-model-while-saving-memory.md

  ['clear', [Model1.Space1.Cells1(), Model1.Space1.Cells2(x=2)]]]
  ```

-The `calc_stepwise` method takes this list as an argument, and
+The `execute_actions` method takes this list as an argument, and
 carry out the second run following the action list.